-This article will explain the key differences between NoRedInk Planning Diagnostics and Unit Diagnostics so that you understand how and when to use each diagnostic activity.
+This article will explain the key differences between NoRedInk Planning Diagnostics and Unit Diagnostics so that you understand how and when to use each diagnostic activity!

 Planning Diagnostics

 Planning Diagnostics are intended to help you create a long-term plan for your class.
 The question you're trying to answer is, "Where should I begin?"
+Planning Diagnostics are adaptive assessments that gather broad-stroke data about your students' strengths and weaknesses.

+At the end of a Planning Diagnostic, students will be grouped into performance bands, but not given a percentage grade.
 We recommend giving a four- to six-category Planning Diagnostic at the start of each school year, semester, or quarter.
-Learn more about Planning Diagnostics here.
+Learn more about Planning Diagnostics here!

 Unit Diagnostics